realmcu/HoneyGUI/doc/source/GUI-APP/86box/86box.md

 ```

 ### Source File
-To help learn and be familiar with the development, you can find all source files you may need in path `sdk\src\app\wearable\gui_engine\example\`.
+To help learn and be familiar with the development, you can find all source files you may need in path `sdk\src\app\gui\gui_engine\example\`.
 The source file for this demostration is `app_calculator.c`, you can find it in the path mentioned for more details.

 ### Two Steps